eduardo-lago-aguilar/spark-etl-demo/README.md

 # Spark ETL Demo

 There are two sources of data on this demo:
-1. CSV archives, ranging from 1 thousand upto 1 million rows
+1. CSV archives, ranging from 1 up to 256 thousand rows
-2. PostgreSQL table preloaded with 1 million or 10 millions rows depending on the scenario
+2. PostgreSQL table preloaded with 1 million or 8 millions or 16 millions rows depending on the experiment

 A CSV archive represents daily/hourly increments to be joined with corresponding rows in PostgreSQL table, cleaned, and inserted/updated back to PostgreSQL again.
 However since the goal is to make the join effective, no cleanup neither insertion back to PostgreSQL is covered here.